 **** for Priority Pass standard you still have to pay $27 per person (including the member) per lounge

-Air Canada Maple Leaf Lounge access can be purchased for the following fares (rates listed are per one-way trip).
+Air Canada Maple Leaf Lounge access can be purchased for the following fares (rates listed are per person, per one-way trip).
 Lounge access can be added online up to 24 hours before the flight.
+It may also be possible to buy lounge access at the airport.

 - Latitude fares: $25 CAD/USD